samvera-labs/samvera-nesting_indexer/README.md

 ## Background

-This is a sandbox to work through the reindexing strategy as it relates to [SamveraND Collections](https://github.com/ndlib/samvera_nd/issues/420).
+This is a sandbox to work through the reindexing strategy as it relates to [CurateND Collections](https://github.com/ndlib/samvera_nd/issues/420).
 At this point the code is separate to allow for raid testing and prototyping (no sense spinning up SOLR and Fedora to walk an arbitrary graph).

 ## Concepts